 “What the fuck?
 What the fuck?”
 Someone was yelling.

 Most of the police had fallen back between the ranks of vehicles for protection.
-The hovercraft were orbiting overhead.
-The armoured Hummer circled around, tearing through more uniformed cops and SWAT.
+The hovercraft orbited overhead.
+Circling around, the armoured Hummer tore through more uniformed cops and SWAT.
 It mowed down a SWAT officer, tyres crushing their midsection, and then slammed into another parked cruiser.
 Slaloming between vehicles, the Hummer crashed through the cars being used as cover.
 Holroyd ran sideways as the command truck was hit, its back end lifted and thrown around in a half-circle.

 Holroyd was a technician.
 His job was to analyse information, sometimes from multiple sources at once.
 Even amidst all the chaos, and his own terror, that analytical part of his mind was running in the background and taking it all in.
-The Hummer, now smoking, lumbered around like an angry beast.
-It crashed into a couple of cars but not hard enough to tip them over.
+The Hummer lumbered around like an angry beast.
 It managed to trap another cop between its side and another cruiser, crushing their legs.
-The metal plate over the driver’s side was hanging open.
-Holroyd still couldn’t see inside but it was a chink in the truck’s armour.
-Looking around, he saw the crumpled bodies of several SWAT officer who’d been armed and ready to raid the house before the Hummer mowed them down.
+The vehicle wasn’t totally invulnerable though, the crashing and gunfire had done at least some damage.
+A metal plate over the driver’s side was hanging open.
+Holroyd couldn’t see inside but it was a chink in the truck’s armour.
+Looking around, he saw the crumpled bodies of several SWAT officers who’d been armed and ready to raid the house before the Hummer mowed them down.
 Without even meaning to, Holroyd linked the information together and came up with a solution.

 As if disobeying his brain, Holroyd’s body started moving toward the mangled bodies in dark SWAT armour, out in the open.
 Blue and red lights blinked on and off on the chests of several officers.
 Holroyd squatted by one of the bodies, still mouthing negatives to himself.
 The man was dead.
 More crashes and screams came from behind him.